hendemic/network-eval-service/README.md

 # Network Evaluation Service

-ISP giving you the run-around with your intermitent drops?
-Having issues with your home network configuration?
-NES aims to give a minute by minute picture into your home network by collecting ping, jitter, and packet loss data almost continuously.
+Is your ISP giving you the run-around with your intermittent drops?
+Are you having issues with your home network configuration?
+NES aims to give a minute by minute picture into your home network by collecting ping, jitter, and packet loss data on an ongoing basis.

 ## Features

 - Automated ping tests to measure network latency, jitter, and packet loss
 - By default runs test run every minute, using 400 pings at a 0.1s interval.
 This is configurable in the .env.
-- Web dashboard with real-time visualization using Vue.js and D3.js with filtering for last 3 hours, 12 hours, 24 hours, 3 days, and 7 days.
+- Web dashboard with real-time visualization and filtering for last 3 hours, 12 hours, 24 hours, 3 days, and 7 days.
-- Results stored in PostgreSQL database and scalable for future feature development
+- Results stored in PostgreSQL database and scalable for future feature development.
 - Docker-based deployment to local host, Raspi, or Proxmox LXC

 ## Prerequisites
 - Any debian based system
 - Internet access for downloading dependencies and container images